noobCode-69/noobCode-69/README.md

 - Programmer with experience in JS/TS related technologies
 - Coder with strong [Data Structure and Algorithms skills](https://leetcode.com/so_hell).
 - Previously worked for @Tryp (Denmark based startup) as a Frontend Developer
-- Currently I am working as SDE1 at @Hirequotient
 #### Contact Information

 - Email: `armanyppph@gmail.com`